outbrain/pure-angular-date-range-picker/readme.md

 Configurations
 -------------
-All configurations are set through the `ob-daterange-picker` directive attributes.
+All configurations are set through the `ob-daterange-picker` directive attributes or via the `dateRangePickerConfProvider` (see details [here](#date-range-picker-provider)).
 Here is the list of configurations:

 #### **range:**
 Sets the initial range that would be displayed on the date-range-picker.
 When, range will be updated this object *will be muted* accordingly.